 Part-time Tuition Assistance Program (PTAP)

 PTAP is a state-funded grant that provides assistance to undergraduate Virginia residents to a maximum of tuition and fees per academic year.
 A minimum of 1 credit hour and a maximum of 8 credit hours are required each semester in order to receive PTAP.

 The VCCS Tuition Grant is a state-funded grant that provides assistance to undergraduate Virginia residents who demonstrate financial need.
 Award amounts vary according to funding levels; however, awards will not exceed charges for tuition, fees and books.

 G3 is a state grant that provides up to tuition, fees, and an annual book allowance for undergraduate Virginia residents who enroll in stackable credential programs that lead to high demand jobs in targeted industry sectors in Healthcare, Information Technology and Computer Science, Manufacturing and Skilled Trades, Early Childhood Education, and Public Safety.
 A minimum of 6 credit hours is required in an eligible program each semester to receive G3.
 The grant can only pay for tuition, fees, and a book allowance not already covered by other grant and scholarship aid.

 Federal Direct Loan and PLUS Loan Program

 The Federal Direct Loan and PLUS Loan Program enables students and/or parents to borrow directly from the Federal Department of Education.
 The loan is guaranteed by the federal government.
-Students may apply online at www.jtcc.edu/loans.
+Students may apply online through the Loans page under Financial Aid on the college website. www.jtcc.edu/loans.

 Virginia War Orphans/Dependents of Firefighters and Police Officers Education Benefits